google-deepmind/acme/docs/faq.md

 -   **How should I spell Acme?** Acme is a proper noun, not an acronym, and hence should be spelled "Acme" without caps.

--   **Do you plan to release the distributed agents?** We've only open-sourced our single-process agents.
-Internally, our distributed agents run the same code as these open-sourced agents but are tied to Launchpad and other DeepMind infrastructure.
-We don’t currently have a timetable for releasing these components.